Al Noor Hospitals: History

 The company was first established as an eight-bed operation on Hamdam Street in Abu Dhabi by Dr Kassem Alom and Sheikh Mohammed Bin Butti in 1985.
 Dr Kassem Alom originally came from Syria and trained in Spain before practicing at Charing Cross Hospital in London: when he arrived in Abu Dhabi there was no healthcare provision other than a group of caravans known as "Central Hospital".
 Through organic growth, Alom expanded the business such that the company secured a major share of the healthcare market in Abu Dhabi.
 Zayed bin Sultan Al Nahyan, the ruler of Abu Dhabi and President of the United Arab Emirates subsequently went to Al Noor Hospitals for treatment.
 Alom was subsequently appointed to the supreme council of the Ministry of Health.

 Al Noor Hospitals benefited from the financial support of Sheikh Mohammed bin Butti Al Hamed, who was at the time of the founding of the business, chairman of the municipality of Abu Dhabi and the Ruler's representative in the Western Region.
 It also received financial backing from Ithmar Capital.
 The company became the first healthcare business to open a fertility unit in the country in 1993.
 The company's second facility was at Khalifa Street, a small polyclinic facility established in 2001, that grew until it had 1,200 patients.

 In 2003 the company led an initiative to provide emergency medical treatment to the victims of Bam earthquake in southern Iran; working with the Emirates Red Crescent, it sent a team of doctors and paramedics together medicines worth Dh 0.5 million (US$135000; £106,000).
 The company expanded further with the opening of a 50-bed hospital in Al Ain in 2006.
 The company was also involved in lobbying for and, ultimately, benefited from the introduction of compulsory medical insurance, which led to higher per capita health spending, in Abu Dhabi in 2007.

 The company supported the Emirates Red Crescent and the Department of Health again, this time in setting up the Emirates International Humanitarian Mobile Hospital in the remote town of Juba in southern Sudan in 2009.
 The mobile hospital, which was the region's first civilian field hospital, was 26 metre long and offered air-conditioned intensive care unit, operating theatre and pharmacy facilities.
-The business considered seeking a listing on a recognised stock exchange in 2011 but abandoned plans because of weak market conditions in the wake of the financial crisis of 2007–2008.
+The business considered seeking a listing on a recognised stock exchange in 2011 but abandoned plans because of weak market conditions due to the 2008 financial crisis.